websightful/django-messaging-docs/src/guides/embedding-widgets.md

 2. Displays the chat interface inline
 3. Allows sending and receiving messages
 4. Updates in real-time (with WebSocket) or periodically (with polling)
+5. Can be closed and reopened using the toggle button - closing the widget disconnects the real-time connection

 ### Use Cases